Shows aggregate growth in a district or school compared to the norms for similar schools, so you can adjust instruction and use of materials.

 |Average change in RIT scores from starting term to ending term (ending RIT minus starting RIT).||Growth standard error (SE) associated with term-to-term growth for the group.
 If these students tested again over the same period with comparable tests, term-to-term growth would fall within a range defined by the observed growth, plus or minus the growth sampling error, about 68% of the time.|

-School Norms Section
+Grade-Level Norms Section